-Our medicines are prescribed in over 140 countries worldwide.
+Our medicines are prescribed in more than 150 countries worldwide.
 Because a drug may be marketed with different brand names in different countries, most often for legal and cultural reasons, we invite you to visit our subsidiary websites to find out what Servier products are available where you are.
-As the pages listing available products may be under construction, please visit our website regularly to get the most up-to-date information.

 In essence, it is a patent-protected “original” medicine.